-Notices Required By Law You are not prohibited or limited from filing a charge or complaint with, or otherwise communicating with or participating in any investigation or proceeding conducted by, any federal, state, or local government agency, commission, or entity ("Government Agencies") without giving notice to, or getting permission from, Snowflake (a "Government Communication").
+You are not prohibited or limited from filing a charge or complaint with, or otherwise communicating with or participating in any investigation or proceeding conducted by, any federal, state, or local government agency or commission ("Government Agencies") without giving notice to, or getting permission from, Snowflake (a "Government Communication").
 You are also not prohibited from disclosing documents or other information pertaining to Snowflake to Government Agencies in the course of a Government Communication.
-Notwithstanding the foregoing, you should not disclose any Snowflake attorneyclient privileged communications or attorney work product, unless you are an attorney and disclosure is permitted by 17 CFR 205.3(d)(2), applicable state attorney conduct rules, or other applicable law.
-You should take all reasonable precautions to prevent any unauthorized use or disclosure of Snowflake confidential information to any parties other than the Government Agencies.
-In addition, pursuant to the Defend Trade Secrets Act of 2016, you will not be held criminally or civilly liable under any federal or state trade secret law for any disclosure of a trade secret that (i) is made (A) in confidence to a federal, state, or local government official, either directly or indirectly, or to an attorney; and (B) solely for the purpose of reporting or investigating a suspected violation of law; or (ii) is made in a complaint or other document that is filed under seal in a lawsuit or other proceeding.
+However, you should take all reasonable precautions to prevent any unauthorized use or disclosure of Snowflake confidential information to any parties other than the Government Agencies.
+Snowflakes are also not permitted to disclose any Snowflake attorney-client privileged or attorney work product.

+In addition, pursuant to the Defend Trade Secrets Act of 2017, you will not be held criminally or civilly liable under any federal or state trade secret law for any disclosure of a trade secret that (i) is made (A) in confidence to a federal, state, or local government official, either directly or indirectly, or to an attorney; and (B) solely for the purpose of reporting or investigating a suspected violation of law; or (ii) is made in a complaint or other document that is filed under seal in a lawsuit or other proceeding.
 Further, if you file a lawsuit for retaliation by Snowflake for reporting a suspected violation of law, you may disclose Snowflake's trade secrets to your attorney and use the trade secret information in the court proceeding if you: (y) file any document containing the trade secret under seal; and (z) do not disclose the trade secret, except pursuant to court order.
-Nothing in this Code is intended to abridge your rights under the National Labor Relations Act or local equivalent.